In tough times, Nobel prize to feel further pinches

 "I think there is great potential here, and these are good things.
 If it can encourage a lot of small kids in China to go into science that is really important," Heikensten said.

 "We are certainly not going to take risks with the trade mark.
-At the same time one has to realise that always when you collaborate with someone you take a certain risk."
+At the same time one has to realize that always when you collaborate with someone you take a certain risk."

 (Editing by Jon Hemming)